nicklockwood/FXKeychain/README.md

     @property (nonatomic, copy, readonly) NSString *accessGroup;

-The accessGroup value is used for sharing a keychain between multiple apps from the same vendor.
+The accessGroup value is used for sharing a keychain between multiple iOS apps from the same vendor.
 See Apple's documentation for acceptable values to use for the accessGroup.
 Leave this value nil if you do not intend to share the keychain between apps.
+On Mac OS, the keychain is already shared between apps, so this property has no effect.

 Methods